Guatemalan Civil War: Jorge Ubico regime

 The PGT, founded by José Manuel Fortuny in 1949, achieved great influence during the Árbenz government.

 The winner of the 1944 elections was a teaching major named Juan José Arévalo, Ph.D., who had earned a scholarship in Argentina during the government of general Lázaro Chacón due to his superb professor skills.
 Arévalo remained in South America for a few years, working as a university professor in several countries.
 Back in Guatemala during the early years of the Jorge Ubico regime, his colleagues asked him to present a project to the president to create the Faculty of Humanism at the National University, to which Ubico was strongly opposed.
 Realizing the dictatorial nature of Ubico, Arévalo left Guatemala and went back to Argentina.
 He went back to Guatemala after the 1944 Revolution and ran under a coalition of leftist parties known as the Partido Acción Revolucionaria ("Revolutionary Action Party", PAR), and won 85 percent of the vote in elections that are widely considered to have been fair and open.
 Arévalo implemented social reforms, including minimum wage laws, increased educational funding, near-universal suffrage (excluding illiterate women), and labor reforms.
 But many of these changes only benefited the upper-middle classes and did little for the peasant agricultural laborers who made up the majority of the population.
 Although his reforms were relatively moderate, he was widely disliked by the United States government, portions of the Catholic Church, large landowners, employers such as the United Fruit Company, and Guatemalan military officers, who viewed his government as inefficient, corrupt, and heavily influenced by communists.
 At least 25 coup attempts took place during his presidency, mostly led by wealthy liberal military officers.

 In 1944, the "October Revolutionaries" took control of the government.
-They instituted liberal economic reform, benefiting and politically strengthening the civil and labor rights of the urban working class and the peasants.
+They instituted socialist economic reforms, benefiting and politically strengthening the civil and labor rights of the urban working class and the peasants.
 Elsewhere, a group of leftist students, professionals, and liberal-democratic government coalitions developed, led by Juan José Arévalo and Jacobo Árbenz Guzmán.
 Decree 900, passed in 1952, ordered the redistribution of fallow land on large estates, threatening the interests of the landowning elite and, mainly, the United Fruit Company.